Want to Fall Asleep in Less Than 1 Minute?

 3. You’ll learn better

 One of the brain’s most fundamental functions is to learn.
 We use it constantly: while listening to the news as we walk to work, noticing a change in a friend’s behavior, and while reading a book.

 To accomplish all this, this special organ needs 8 hours of rest.

 Sleeping less than this, or not sleeping well, forces it to work harder than necessary.
-Its performance will gradually decline leading to difficulty concentrating and grasping new ideas.
+Several studies show that brain performance will gradually decline when sleep deprived, eventually leading to difficulty concentrating and grasping new ideas.

 Visit this article: 9 Ways to Relax in 5 Minutes

 4. Falling asleep in less than a minute will improve your self-esteem

 On top of looking more attractive, you’ll have more energy throughout the day.
 This will lead to a more positive attitude towards the people you encounter, even in difficult situations.

 Since your mind will be clearer and better able to learn, your problem-solving skills will increase, helping you to resolve conflicts.
 This will further help you to develop a healthy sense of self-esteem.

 If you have insomnia, we recommend the 4-7-8 technique because not only will it help you release your worries, you’ll be better able to accomplish your goals and even solve the things that are keeping you up at night.